AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
+* When editing tags, the existing tags of the person will be removed, i.e., adding tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
 * To change the education level, provide edu/EDUCATION_LEVEL.
 To clear it back to UNKNOWN, pass edu/ with nothing after it.